jaywhj/mkdocs-recently-updated-docs/README.md

 <br />

 Display a list of recently updated documents anywhere on your MkDocs site with a single line of code.
-This is ideal for sites **with a large number of documents**, so that **readers can quickly see what's new**.
+The recent updates module displays site documentation information in a structured way, which is ideal for sites with **a large number of documents or frequent updates**, allowing readers to **quickly see what's new**.

 ## Features